-There are some ways to keep your silver hair looking shiny, luxurious and conditioned.
-But first you have to understand how light reflects off hair, and what makes gray hair turn ugly, yellow and dingy.
-As you get more and more gray each decade, you can prevent your silver tresses from looking dull and washed out.
+There are some ways to keep your silver hair looking shiny, luxurious, and conditioned.
+But first, you have to understand how light reflects off hair, and what makes gray hair turn ugly, yellow and dingy.
+As you get grayer and grayer each decade, you can prevent your silver tresses from looking dull and washed out.

-If you group individuals with completely gray heads of hair together, you will see that no two really has exactly the same shade of silver or white.
-It’s the same phenomenon that happens with your natural hair color – it really is unique.
+If you group individuals with completely gray heads of hair together, you will see that no two really have exactly the same shade of silver or white.
+It’s the same phenomenon that happens with your natural hair color–it really is unique.
 Think of your gray hair as special, because it is.
 And it deserves to look its best.